Bellhouse Landfill Site

 We are:

-• Increasing our compliance inspection frequency of the site and have additional Environment Agency officers working on the site.
+• Increasing our compliance inspection frequency of the site and have additional officers working on the site.
 You may see some of our officers active in your area conducting odour assessments.
 We carry out these checks to substantiate the source and intensity of the odour in the area.

 • Investigating the source of the odours.
 Where we find unacceptable levels of odour coming from the site, we will use the appropriate regulatory powers to ensure that the operators fix the problem as soon as possible.
 Subsequently we have requested an ‘Action Plan’ for Enovert South Limited to comply with.